warint/statcanR/docs/reference/statcan_chat.md

-  OpenAI-compatible server – Groq, Together, OpenRouter, Mistral, vLLM, or a local open-source model served by Ollama or LM Studio – by pointing `endpoint` at it (a loopback `http://localhost` endpoint is accepted so local models need no key over the wire).
+  OpenAI-compatible server – Groq, Together, OpenRouter, Mistral, vLLM, or a local open-source model served by Ollama or LM Studio – by pointing `endpoint` at it (a loopback `http://localhost` endpoint is accepted for local models; pass any placeholder `api_key` for servers that ignore it).

 - `"anthropic"`: the Claude Messages format, using an `x-api-key` header.